microram/ee4-tools/readme.md

 ## Getting Started

-coming soon
+Please use caution, some bucket names/folders are still hard coded.

-Note: ee4-restore only restores from v3 backups currently used for migration.
+ee4-restore-site only restores from v3 backups.
+This is currently being used for v3 to v4 migration.

 ### Prerequisites